-Mr. Fair, a graduate student pursuing his Masters of City and Regional Planning (MCRP) with Morgan State University School of Architecture and Planning, is coordinating an independent study researching cemeteries under committee advisor, Dr. Samia Rab-Kirchner.
+Mr. Justin Fair, a graduate student pursuing his Masters of City and Regional Planning (MCRP) with Morgan State University School of Architecture and Planning, coordinated an independent study researching cemeteries under committee advisor, Dr. Samia Rab-Kirchner.
 The ultimate goal?
-To create a template for a modern online map of a cemetery so there’s a modern, interactive way to browse the stories of the deceased.
-In stewardship with cemetery leadership, this mapping project will illustrate and support cemetery conservation planning.
+To create a template for a modern online map of a cemetery so there's a modern, interactive way to browse the stories of the deceased.
+In stewardship with cemetery leadership, this mapping project illustrated and supported cemetery conservation planning.

 Mount Auburn Cemetery, a historic African American heritage site in the Westport Neighborhood, has had irregular maintenance over the years as it's leadership, the Sharp Street United Methodist Church, has struggled to leverage the grounds as a national African American heritage site for educational tours, maintenance fundraising and wider community wayfinding.
 As the church's members age and organizationally lose capacity, the stories of the Cemetery's history and the city and neighborhood's history, is at risk of being forgotten.
 In addition, the grounds themselves continue to age and need seasonal maintenance, sew blight, and communicate disrespect to the families of the interred when interruptions occur.